Maltahöhe

 spring on a hilly outcrop and decided this was 'the place' and

 Martha, Beathe, Louise.
-At a later occasion he was questioned by a
+At a later occasion when he was questioned by a

-short and to the point, "My wife and I discovered the place and it
+to the point, "My wife and I discovered the place and it will stand fast."

 over place and springboard for tourists visiting